 organic materials + water = carbon dioxide + methane + hydrogen sulfide + energy

 organic materials + oxygen + water = carbon dioxide + water + energy

 So you see, the first type of composting or the anaerobic composting method is not the recommended way.
 Methane gas is being produced.
 It is 30 times stronger than CO2 and adds to our global warming crisis.

 Apparently, 42% of our landfills are filled with organic matter that doesn’t break down fast enough.

 3 Different Composting Methods Explained

 Let’s start with the bokashi method for people who don’t have access to a garden but still want to do good for the environment.

 The Bokashi Method:

-For the bokashi method (Japanese for fermented organic matter) all you need is a Bokashi bucket and the bacteria that help to break it down.
+For the bokashi method (Japanese for fermented organic matter), all you need is a Bokashi bucket and the bacteria that help break it down.
 It is more of a fermenting process than a composting one.
 Nevertheless, it still serves the purpose of turning your food waste into a small digestible pickled like compost.

 Throw all your kitchen scraps in the bucket.
 Just remove any stickers or labels since most of them are made from plastic.